-Did you know that solar power installations in the United States doubled over the past years?
+Did you know that solar panel installation in the United States doubled over the past years?
 This showcases how more people are turning to environment-friendly energy sources.

 Don’t dismiss solar energy yet.

-With this guide, you’ll learn about solar charger benefits.
-Read on and find out how this cleaner power alternative benefits your car.
+With this guide, you’ll learn about EV solar charger benefits.
+Read on and find out how this cleaner power alternative benefits your electric car.

 1. It Saves More Time, Money, and Hassle